Optimizing Garage Storage for Compact Emergency Mobility Gear

 Security and OPSEC: The "Xmas Decor" Heuristic

-For many suburban and urban residents, garage security is a concern.
+For many residents, garage security is a concern.
 High-value emergency gear can be a target for theft.

-While clear labeling is often touted as an organizational "best practice," it creates an operational security (OPSEC) risk.
+While clear labeling is often touted as an organizational "best practice," it can create an operational security (OPSEC) risk.
 As noted by the Rural Prepper community, advertising your most valuable supplies can be counterproductive.

 We suggest a Coded Labeling System.
 Instead of a bin labeled "EMERGENCY JUMP GEAR & LITHIUM POWER," use a generic or misleading label like "Xmas Decor - Lights" or "Old Textbooks."
-Ensure every member of the household knows the code, but keep the contents anonymous to the casual observer or a potential intruder.
+Ensure every member of the household knows the code, but keep the contents anonymous to the casual observer.

 Precision and Standards: Why It Matters